VlachosGroup/pMuTT/_sources/io.rst.txt

 | H2O  | G     | 2          | 1          | IdealGas       | 298   | -97.60604334 | -14.2209        | nonlinear | .\H2O\CONTCAR | 2              | 0    | 3825.434       | 3710.2642      | 1582.432       |
 +------+-------+------------+------------+----------------+-------+--------------+-----------------+-----------+---------------+----------------+------+----------------+----------------+----------------+

-The ``PyMuTT.io_.excel.read_excel`` function returns a list of dictionaries.
+The ``pMuTT.io_.excel.read_excel`` function returns a list of dictionaries.
 The dictionaries contain field-to-value pairings that can be used to initilize objects using the keyword argument syntax (\*\*kwargs).
 This is shown in code below:

 .. code:: python

     from pprint import pprint
-    from PyMuTT.io_.excel import read_excel
+    from pMuTT.io_.excel import read_excel
-    from PyMuTT.models.empirical.references import Reference, References
+    from pMuTT.models.empirical.references import Reference, References

     refs_path = './references.xlsx'
     refs_input = read_excel(io=refs_path)